BoolPurist/GeneralEventTarget/tutorials/How-To.md

 printData(allNamesInMap.get(anna)); // Anna with the age of 45, (Is mature)
 ```

-## Fire an event with an object which does not inherit from GeneralEventTarget
+## <a id="Fire-an-event-outside-system"> Fire an event with an object which does not inherit from GeneralEventTarget</a>

 Sometimes you want to fire an event but an instance is not part of the
 this event system like a dom element in browser environment.
 There are